dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

    dials.import allow_multiple_sequences=True ../data/*cbf

-This will create a DIALS datablock.expt file with details of the 4 sequences within it.
+This will create a DIALS imported.expt file with details of the 4 sequences within it.

 Spot Finding
 ------------